In this article

 6. Expense reimbursement

-Let's examine each of these components of an expense policy in detail and what you should cover.
+Let's examine each of these expense policy components in detail.

-This is a sort of introduction to the expense policy.
-It should outline the reasons for creating the expense management policy, and explain which team members and departments the policies apply to.
+This is the introduction to your expense policy.
+It should outline the goals of your expense management policy and explain which team members and departments the policies apply to.

-The expense categories section should include all of the types of expenses your business allows its employees to spend company funds on, and indicate spending limits for each.
-This section should be detailed to make sure there's no room for misinterpretation and vagueness.
-Your policy can break up this section under the following subcategories:
+The expense categories section should explicitly define which types of expenses your business allows employees to spend company funds on, along with spending limits for each.
+This section should be detailed enough that there's no room for misinterpretation.

-• Travel-related expenses (e.g. mileage reimbursement for business travel)
+• Travel expenses (e.g., airfare, incidentals, and mileage reimbursement for business travel)

 • Office supplies and equipment